kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

  $ kytos napps install kytos/of_core kytos/of_l2ls kytos/of_lldp

-Now your Napps are ready to be executed.
+Now your Napps are installed, enabled, and being executed.

-You can also verify if the Napps are installed and enabled, by running the
+You can also verify the NApps state by running the comamnd:
-comamnd:

 .. code-block:: bash